OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Security Groups
 --------------------------------------------------------------------------------
-From now, when the users want to instantiate a Virtual Machine with a VNet also will check the security group that the VNets and their ARs have.
+From now on, when instantiating a Virtual Machine with a VNet OpenNebula also will check the security group that the VNets and their ARs have.

 vCenter
 ================================================================================